Spain rejects Eta talks request and demands disbandment

 In recent years, it suffered major reverses with the arrest of key members in Spain and France.

-When it announced a "definitive end" to its armed campaign on 20 October, some 700 Eta members remained in prison.'No need'
+When it announced a "definitive end" to its armed campaign on 20 October, some 700 Eta members remained in prison.

 The statement sent to AFP, and addressed to "the European community", said Eta had "named a delegation to embark upon a direct dialogue with the governments of France and Spain".